KshitijSrivastava/Voice-Based-Tone-Classification-and-Person-Identification/index.md

 ### For ADC-DMA
 We need sampling frequency of the ADC to be around 8k Hz since the voice signal can hardly exceed this voice.
 We initialized ADC DMA in Continuous Mode with High Speed Clock Frequency as 16 Mhz.
 The Prescaler value of 8 was chosen so that ADC Clock Frequency=2Mhz.
-No of cycles is chosen to be 247.5, so that the sampling freq= 7600 Hz.
+Nnumber of cycles is chosen to be 247.5, so that the sampling freq= 7600 Hz.

+Sampling frequency=2 Mhz/(247.5 + Tconv), where Tconv=12.5 for STM32L4.
+Refer to this document- [link](www.st.com/resource/en/application_note/cd00258017.pdf)

-Total of 256 data points is being stored in the array which is circular in nature.
+Total of 256 data points is being stored in the array which is stored circularly.

 ### For Interrupt Generation